Lehigh Valley Story Ideas

 The Crayola Experience™ provides creative fun for everyone, with a look at the production of the famous crayons and markers in a four-floor, interactive play zone.
 C.F.
 Martin & Co.™ shows visitors every step in the process of making world-famous guitars.
 Plus, visitors will even have the chance to play rare and custom models in the Pickin’ Parlor.
 Take a look at some of the country’s most recognizable vehicles at the Mack Trucks Historical Museum, home to both historic and modern models.

 The Lehigh Valley Wine Trail offers tours and tastings at eight family-owned vineyards and wineries.
-Brews instead?
-The Lehigh Valley Ale Trail features nine local breweries, plus three distilleries and a meadery.
+But that's not where the list of locally-made craft beverages stops.
+The Lehigh Valley region is home to over 50 makers of wine, beer, and spirits including award-winning locations such as Eight Oaks Farm Distillery, Weyerbacher Brewing, and more.
 Escape the hustle and bustle of the city and take in some beautiful scenery.
 The self-guided Lehigh Valley Covered Bridge Tour combines rural beauty with architectural mastery.
 The Log Cabin Trail features 22 historic log homes built in the 18th and 19th Centuries.

-Bethlehem, the “Christmas City,” is a site to see during the holidays as the Main Street, part of a National Historic Landmark District, comes alive with song, shopping and festive cheer.
-Enjoy a Bethlehem by Night bus tour, walking tour or horse-drawn carriage ride, all offered through Historic Bethlehem Museums & Sites.
-Nearly doubling in size for the 2016 holiday season, Christkindlmarkt Bethlehem is a European-style holiday market featuring crafts, ethnic foods and entertainment.
+Bethlehem, the “Christmas City,” is a site to see during the holidays as the Main Street, part of a National Historic Landmark District, comes alive with song, shopping, and festive cheer.
+Enjoy a Bethlehem by Night bus tour, walking tour, or horse-drawn carriage ride, all offered through Historic Bethlehem Museums & Sites.
+Lauded by outlets included Forbes, Travel + Leisure, USA Today, and more, Christkindlmarkt Bethlehem is a European-style holiday market featuring crafts, a vast array of foods, and entertainment.